 Redundant Streaming (Backup Stream)

-The use of a second stream running simultaneously to the main stream as a failover in case of technical issues or outages.
+A second stream can run simultaneously with the mainstream as a failover in case of technical issues or outages.

 Resolution Downscaling